aanzolaavila/aanzolaavila.github.io/content/posts/what-i-learned-from-hash-functions.md

 After  50cca4f19a66632fb7a417364ad05153
 ```

 Why is this 'attack' not working?
-This kind of scenario was already addressed with something called *padding*, for this [Wikipedia](https://en.wikipedia.org/wiki/Merkle%E2%80%93Damg%C3%A5rd_construction#Length_padding_example) already sets a good example of this.
+This kind of scenario was already addressed doing another type of *padding*, for this [Wikipedia](https://en.wikipedia.org/wiki/Merkle%E2%80%93Damg%C3%A5rd_construction#Length_padding_example) already sets a good example of this.

 ---